 An EHIC is a European Health Insurance Card.
 If you’re a citizen of the EU, the card entitles you to free or discounted medical treatment when you’re in an EU country.
 It’s not the same as travel insurance, but it’s coverage that’s worth having.
 Everyone in your family needs an EHIC card – if they’re under 16, you can add their application to yours and they’ll receive their own card.
 There’s no lower age limit to EHICs, so make sure the whole family has one.

 Our lovely world adventure was almost derailed even before we started when at the Johannesburg International Airport check-in desk we were asked for the children’s’ original unabridged birth certificates.
 What!?
 They are all safely filed at home in a fire safe cabinet of course.
-A quick call to my dear brother, Dean, who frantically dug in said fireproof cabinet to send photos of the docs.
+A panicked call was made to my dear brother, Dean, who frantically dug in said fireproof cabinet to send photos of the docs.
 After a long argument and close to undignified begging the important man behind the desk accepted the pics and let us through.
 Can you imagine!?

 Apart from visas and passports, the standard requirements for authorisation to travel are your child’s unabridged birth certificate, your marriage certificate (if applicable) and a signed and attested consent letter from the other parent confirming you can travel with your child.
 If the other parent is no longer alive, you may need proof.